Rep. Alcee Hastings, civil rights lawyer and judge elected to 15 terms in Congress, dies at 84

 A House ethics investigation into whether he had an improper relationship with Williams was dropped last year, following the disclosure that they had been married since 2019.

-He Hastings was divorced at least twice and had three children.
+He was divorced at least twice and had three children.
 A complete list of survivors was not immediately available.

-Rep. Hastings said he felt some vindication when, in 1997, a Justice Department investigation found that an FBI agent falsely testified about a piece of evidence during the judicial inquiry that led to his impeachment.
+Rep. Hastings said he felt some vindication when, in 1997, a Justice Department investigation found that an FBI agent falsely testified about a piece of evidence during the judicial inquiry that led to his impeachment — although investigators asserted that the testimony was not crucial to the case.
 Memories of the episode still stung when, on Dec.
 19, 1998, he voted against impeaching Clinton.

 “I have more reason than anybody here to be bitter,” he told The Post after the vote, adding, “This is not a place in history I chose or relish being in.”
 Still, he said, he was optimistic about Clinton’s political future, considering the way his own had worked out.